 As medical technology rapidly evolves, it’s vital that physicians have access to training to match the pace.
-Merit Medical’s Think Radial® education program is renowned for providing advanced, highly specialized training to physicians across the globe.
+Merit Medical’s Think Radial® education program is renowned for providing advanced, highly specialized training to physicians across the globe in both live and virtual formats.

-With our November 12th Think Radial live course drawing near, hear from our knowledgeable proctors, preview the session’s highlights, and learn about how you can get involved.
+Hear from our knowledgeable proctors, preview session highlights, and learn about how you can get involved.

 Why Think Radial?